icerpc/icerpc-docs/pages/slice/encoding/primitive-types.md

 {% /slice1 %}

 {% slice2 %}
 A `string` is encoded using UTF-8 as a `varuint62` size followed by size UTF-8 bytes.
-These UTF-8 bytes don't include a [BOM](https://en.wikipedia.org/wiki/Byte_order_mark).
+These UTF-8 bytes don't include a [BOM].
 For example, the string "1 μs" is usually encoded as:
 ```
 0x14      # size 5 encoded on 1 byte
 0x31      # '1'